Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 Here’s a better explanation than I could hope to give you:

 You know the saying, “There’s no such thing as a dumb question”?
-It doesn’t apply in sales!
+It doesn’t apply to sales calls!

 There are plenty of dumb questions.
 Many of which can bomb your credibility.